Jessybrenens/Test/DRAFT/Chapter09.md

 "And your father couldn't allow that," Mira said, the familiar cold anger settling in her chest.

 "No. He authorized Operation Containment.
 Disabled the evacuation vessels' navigation systems, ensuring they couldn't leave the harbor before the sea wall failed."
-Elian's voice remained steady, but his hands had clenched at his sides.
+Elian's words spilled from him, rough-edged and unguarded.
 "Four thousand people sacrificed to protect corporate interests."

 Mira studied him, searching for any sign of deception.
 "Why tell me this?
 Why risk exposing your own investigation?"

 "Because you're here for the same reason I am."
-Elian met her gaze directly.
+Elian's gaze locked onto hers.
 "To find evidence linking my father to climate crimes and expose the truth about Project Watershed."

 The statement hung between them, a bridge across the gulf of suspicion.
 Mira weighed her options carefully.
 Complete honesty would mean revealing Sophia's survival—a disclosure that wasn't hers to make.
 But continuing to hide her true purpose would squander a potential alliance they might desperately need.